 "Yes –I did love her"

 "Why do you speak of her in the past tense?"
-Draco enquired although he had a gut-wrenching feeling that he already knew the answer.
+Draco inquired although he had a gut-wrenching feeling that he already knew the answer.

 Severus drew in a deep breath.
-He had not been prepared for such emotional turmoil, as he was experiencing now.
-"The Dark Lord –killed her"
+He had not been prepared for such emotional turmoil, as he was experiencing now, "The Dark Lord –killed her.
+She was far too young to die.
+Only in her twenties."

 Draco felt a lump rise in his throat.
 Severus stood from armchair rather hastily, thought he had now composed himself and showered nothing but cool indifference, with a slight glisten of turmoil in his jet-black eyes, announcing that he was leaving for bed.
 Draco nodded, feeling the beckon of sleep himself, despite the fact he had to finish packing.
 Severus had managed to open the door and almost stepped out into the abyss of his own thoughts, when a quiet question from Draco drew his head back into the room.